gyanendra2058/sequelize-learning/README.md

 1. Created Book model with basic properties and able to bulk ingest 1000 books.
 2. Able to filter and sort and paginate books via multiple filter criteria.
 3. Restrict user for filtering and sort on invalid props of the book.
+4. Added JWT and passport integration for authorization.
+5. Added User models, routes and integrated with JWT.

 Targeted Features (Not done yet)
 --------------------------------